A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Spectral Fitting

 \subsubsection{SFH: The UV-to-optical Luminosity in the Past}

-The star-formation history (SFH) is one of the principle markers of galaxy growth.
-It can reveal the evolution of galaxies in quantitative details and provide an evolutionary picture which can be compared with other evolutionary sequence, such as the evolution of BH.
+SFH is one of the principal markers of galaxy growth.
+It can reveal the evolutions of galaxies in quantitative detail and provide an evolutionary pictures that can be compared with other evolutionary sequences, such as the evolutions of BHs.
 Since the stellar populations in CL-AGN hosts are already resolved, we can calculate the luminosity of the stellar components from UV to optical over the past $\rm \sim$1 Gyr by reconstructing the UV-to-optical spectrum.
-The calculations were described in details \cite{2010ApJ...718..928M} and are briefly mentioned here.
+The calculations are described in detail in \cite{2010ApJ...718..928M}, and are briefly mentioned here.

 Since the ``turn-off'' spectra were observed by the $\rm 3^{\prime\prime}$ diameter fiber, aperture correction must be performed to obtain the precise luminosity from the whole galaxy.
-The aperture correction for the stellar component is derived by equation (9) in \cite{2010ApJ...718..928M}.
+The aperture correction for the stellar component is derived from equation (9) in \cite{2010ApJ...718..928M}.
 It should be noted that this method assumes that the emissions from stellar populations detected through the fiber are uniformly distributed over the galaxy.
-Issues such as the galaxy orientation and patchy distributions of stellar populations can bring uncertainties in the aperture correction estimation \citep{2003ApJ...599..971H}.
+Issues such as the galaxy orientation and the patchy distributions of stellar populations can bring uncertainties in the aperture correction estimation \citep{2003ApJ...599..971H}.

-The rest-frame spectrum $\rm F_{i}(\lambda,t)$ from UV to optical (912 $\rm \AA \sim $ 9000 $\rm \AA$) can be recovered after the correction for the intrinsic extinction by equation (6) in \cite{2010ApJ...718..928M}:
+The rest-frame spectrum $\rm F_{i}(\lambda,t)$ from UV to optical (912 $\rm \sim $ 9000 $\rm \AA$) can be recovered after the correction for the intrinsic extinction by using equation (6) in \cite{2010ApJ...718..928M}: